Animal rescue group

 Many modern not-for-profit rescue organizations now not only focus on rehoming rescued animals, but rehabilitating and training them as well.
 Severely abused animals cannot move quickly from their previous environment into a new home.
 Specialized and trained rescue staff must identify signs of aggression and anxiety and work to remedy these behaviors.
-Like people, the recovery process is different for all animals.
-Some might recover immediately while others might always should signs of trauma.
+As with people, the recovery process is different for all animals.
+Some may recover immediately while others may always show signs of trauma.

 Rescue groups and shelters

 There are two major differences between shelters and rescue groups.
 Shelters are usually run and funded by local governments.
 Rescue groups are funded mainly by donations and most of the staff are volunteers.
 While some shelters place animals in foster homes, many are housed on-site in kennels.
 Some rescue groups have facilities and others do not.
 Foster homes are heavily utilized in either case.

 Within the dog rescue community, there are breed-specific and all-breed rescues.
-As its name implies, breed-specific rescues save purebred dogs of a certain breed, for example, Akitas, Boxers, Dalmatians, Labrador Retrievers, etc. Almost every breed is supported by a network of national and international rescue organizations with the goal to save abandoned dogs of this breed.
+As its name implies, breed-specific rescues save purebred dogs of a certain breed; for example, Akitas, Boxers, Dalmatians, Labrador Retrievers, etc. Almost every breed is supported by a network of national and international rescue organizations with the goal to save abandoned dogs of this breed.
 All-breed rescues are not limited to purebred dogs.
 Instead they save dogs of any breed.
 Many work with specific shelters to support their efforts.